Is Dill Good for You? Science-Backed Benefits, Nutrition Facts & How to Use It

 What is Dill Anyway?

-If you’ve ever opened a jar of pickles and caught a whiff of that distinct, almost grassy-but-refreshing scent, congratulations—you’ve met dill!
-But beyond its iconic role in pickling, this herb has a lot more going on.
-Native to the Mediterranean and parts of Asia, dill has been used for centuries not only in cooking but also in traditional medicine.
+If you've ever opened a jar of pickles and caught a whiff of that distinct, almost grassy-but-refreshing scent, congratulations—you've met dill!
+But beyond its iconic role in pickling, this herb has a rich history that spans centuries and continents.
+Native to the Mediterranean and parts of Asia, dill has been documented in ancient Egyptian medical texts and was considered sacred by the Romans, who often placed dill sprigs on doorways to ward off evil spirits.
+Modern research reveals its complex chemical composition makes it uniquely versatile both culinarily and therapeutically.

 Fresh sprigs of dill on a wooden table